cuzy-app/move-content/docs/README.md

-# Move Content
+# Move content

-Transfer all content from one user to another.
+Transfer the content from a user to another.
+Planned for a future version: transfer the content from a space to another.

 ## Overview